 A General Store for the Modern-Day Tastemaker

 “We sell lots of Turkish-T towels, Thistle Farms products and Good Spread peanut butter, all made locally!
 Our local Walker Creek sea salt caramels blow off the shelves!
 We don’t specialize in local by any means; if I love the product it doesn’t matter if it’s from Nashville or New Zealand.”
 She recently launched her online store which includes custom gift baskets.
 Interestingly, Hank Sr. and Audrey (pictured here) once owned Nashville’s first western wear shop called “Hank and Audrey’s Corral,” so retail is literally on both sides of her family.
 Holly’s friend Gwyneth Paltrow says both stores show off Holly’s “exquisite taste”.
 White’s is a “general store for the modern-day tastemaker”.
 Holly says she loves retail and music equally because they each are a nice relief from each other.
-She even has a lifestyle blog called The Afternoon Off which brings together her love of fashion, food and travel.

 Crazy for Packaging!

 “I love beautiful packaging,” says Holly.
 “I’m a packaging freak!”
 Nashville Wraps has been Holly’s choice for her retail packaging from the beginning.
 H. Audrey uses our Domino Alley gift wrap and black and white stripe tissue paper.
 White’s Mercantile uses our white kraft bags with newsprint tissue and black satin ribbon.
 Every bag is hand-stamped with their logo so each one has a unique look.